ppy/osu-wiki/news/2024/2024-04-19-project-prism-2024-registrations-now-open.md

 Project Prism introduces a *Raid Battle* system, where players cooperate to defeat boss characters by submitting scores on Project Prism's tiebreaker beatmaps!

 Each boss character is associated with an original tiebreaker song release each week starting from the Round of 32.
-An introductory round featuring "I.R.I.S" is available before then.
+An introductory round is available before then (or in other words *right now*), featuring osu!taiko Malaysia's poster girl IRIS.

 ![](/wiki/Tournaments/Project_Prism/2024/img/character-cards.png)